binaryage/totalspaces-web/faq.md

 ## Help, I can't see the menu bar icon!

 There is an option to hide the menu bar icon, and perhaps this is turned on for some reason.
 In order to re-show the menu bar icon, double click on TotalSpaces in your Applications folder (as if to launch the app).
 This should tell the app to show the menu bar icon again.

+## Why are there no diagonal transitions?

+In Lion, the core graphics routines we are using do not support diagonal transitions for both diagonal axes.
+However, we may experiment with making our own transitions in future.